Why bother about a marketing software trend?

 Here are three timeless marketing pillars to keep in mind as technology advances at breakneck speed over the coming years.

 First is human psychology.
-Consumer behavior is driven by core desires, fears, and motivations; it doesn’t matter whether you’re marketing via augmented reality or direct mail.
+Consumer behavior is driven by core desires, fears, and motivations; it doesn’t matter whether you’re marketing via augmented reality or using direct mail software to drive conversions.

 Understanding what drives people, what they value, what they fear, and what they aspire to is timeless.